 - FREE DOWNTOWN WiFi – Downtown Wireless Network named under “Cambridge Main Street”

-- Current Initiatives include: Business Retention & Growth support with SBDC
+- Current Initiatives include: Business Retention & Growth (BIRE) program with SBDC consultant Garrett Glover

 - Relationship building with area and state agencies like City & County Economic Development offices, Department of Commerce, Small Business Development Center, area lenders and real estate firms, State of Maryland.